 - Physiology: the study of the functions of organisms and their parts

-- Zoology: the study of animals, including animal behavior
+- Zoology: the study of animals, including animal behaviour

 - Microbiology: the study of organisms that are too small to be seen unaided.